Midnight95/local_debian_repo/README.md

 Please **don't forget to run `apt-get update`** after this.

-And that's all, you done.
+And that's all, you're done.